WhiteLicorice/A-Lesson-in-Exodus/README.md

 # A-Lesson-in-Exodus
-The second creative presentation in Science 10, made in the RenPy engine.
+The second creative presentation for Science 10, made in the RenPy engine.